 We’ve worked on many projects from mobile apps supporting people with learning difficulties and disabilities to gain work experience with major employers – and ultimately to get into supported employment – to bespoke training apps for the hospitality and housekeeping sector.
 You can view some recent projects below.
-Our team also develop web-based apps for bespoke e-commerce projects, such as designing your own custom car cover, and recruitment apps interfacing with software APIs.
-We build using the latest software tools to develop cross platform apps quickly and efficiently.
+Our team also develop web-based apps for bespoke e-commerce projects, and apps interfacing with software APIs.
+We build using the latest software development tools to develop cross platform apps quickly and efficiently.

 While the projects featured below are private iOS and Android applications for specific clients, and not publicly available on the App Store or Google Play, we can licence the technology we have developed to deliver the functionality to other organisations to enable us to develop bespoke apps for you, either for private distribution or public use.